soarsmu/Compressor/README.md

 ## Misc

-If you meet any problems when using the tool, please contact Jieke SHI by [jiekeshi@smu.edu.sg](mailto:jiekeshi@smu.edu.sg).
+If you meet any problems when using our code, please contact Jieke SHI by [jiekeshi@smu.edu.sg](mailto:jiekeshi@smu.edu.sg).
 Many thanks!

-If you use any code from our repo, pls cite:
+If you use any code from our repo in your paper, pls cite:

 ```
 @misc{https://doi.org/10.48550/arxiv.2208.07120,